mercadopago/devsite-docs/guides/online-payments/checkout-api/other-payment-ways.en.md

 You can receive payment immediately with Pix from any bank or digital wallet using QR code or payment code.

+> GIT
+>
+> Pix integration examples
+>
+> We have [complete integration examples](https://github.com/mercadopago/pix-payment-sample) available on GitHub so you can download it immediately.

 ### Prerequisite

 #### Get a Pix key